rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 In gather type communication, all ranks send a piece of information to one rank.
 Gathers are typically used when printing out information or writing to disk.
 For example, each could send the result of a measurement to rank 0 and rank 0 could print all of them.
-This is necessary of only one rank has access to the screen.
+This is necessary if only one rank has access to the screen.
 It also ensures that the information is printed in order.

-Similarly, in a scatter communication, one rank one rank sends a piece of data to all the other ranks.
+Similarly, in a scatter communication, one rank sends a piece of data to all the other ranks.
 Scatters are useful for communicating parameters to all the ranks doing the computation.
 The parameter could be read from disk but it could also be produced by a previous computation.